knowaught/knowaught/README.md

-# Simple HTML Game
+# Game Website Host

-This is a simple web-based game made entirely with HTML.
-It runs directly in the browser with no need for JavaScript or CSS.
+A simple HTML site that runs games directly in the browser.
+No downloads needed.

+Click [**THIS**](https://knowaught.github.io/knowaught/) to play the game.

-## 🔹 How to Play
+## How to Use

-1. Download or clone the repository.
-2. Open the `index.html` file in any modern web browser.
+- Open `index.html` in your browser.
-3. Enjoy the game!

-## 📁 Files

-- `index.html` – The main game file
+- Choose a game and start playing.

-## 💡 Features
+## Notes

-- Built using only HTML
-- No external libraries or dependencies
+- Made with pure HTML.
-- Works in all modern browsers
+- Works in all modern browsers.

-## 📷 Screenshots

-*(Add screenshots here if you have them)*

-## 📄 License

-This project is open source and available under the MIT License.

 ---

-Made by [Your Name]
+Created by [Your Name]